Impending-Disaster/dosbian-setup/readme.txt

 I chose TiMidity because the popular alternative, FluidSynth, did not seem to have the right levels for all instruments and sounded strange.
 Thankfully we can get TiMidity and the FluidG3 soundfont from the Debian repo.
-The FluidG3 soundfont sounds very nice with very high-quality instrument samples.
+The FluidG3 soundfont sounds excellent and has very high-quality instrument samples.
 If we need OPL3, there is a soundfont avilable but we can also choose SB16 to take over music in most cases.